KauanMess/IDS-IPS-Implementation-with-Snort/README.md

-# IDS/IPS Implementation with Snort
+# IDS Implementation with Snort

+## Project Overview

 This project demonstrates how to set up and configure an Intrusion Detection System (IDS) or Intrusion Prevention System (IPS) using Snort in inline mode.
 The purpose is to alert and drop malicious traffic effectively, including ICMP, TCP, and HTTP packets.

-## Project Overview

 The project provides a ready-to-use configuration for Snort, including: